chris-sanders/chris-sanders.github.io/_posts/2019-01-28-charm-create.md

 avoid completely removing a production model.
 While you will be prompted, I destroy and recreate the default models on my local host frequently enough it's muscle memory at this point and a warning prompt no longer cause me any pause.
-Pick a name for testing and stick to it, it just might save your deployment, it has mine.
+Pick a name for testing and stick to it, it just might save your deployment.

 [charm-template]: https://github.com/pirate-charmers/charm-template.git
 [juju-lxd]: https://docs.jujucharms.com/2.5/en/clouds-LXD